-Providence Health Plan believes Participants are entitled to comprehensive medical care within the standards of good medical practice.
-Providence Health Plan medical directors and special committees of In-Network Providers determine which Services are Medically Necessary, as defined in section 14.
+We believe you are entitled to comprehensive medical care within the standards of good medical practice.
+Providence Health Plan's medical directors and special committees of In-Network Providers determine which Services are Medically Necessary, as described in section 16, Definitions.
 Services that do not meet Medically Necessary criteria will not be covered.

 - Example: Your provider suggests a treatment using a machine that has not been approved for use in the United States.
 We probably would not pay for that treatment. - Example: You go to a hospital emergency room to have stitches removed, rather than wait for an appointment in your doctor's office.
-The Plan would not pay for that visit. - Example: You stay an extra day in the Hospital only because the relative who will help you during recovery cannot pick you up until the next morning.
+The Plan would not pay for that visit. - Example: You stay an extra day in the hospital only because the relative who will help you during recovery cannot pick you up until the next morning.
 We may not pay for the extra day.

-Although a treatment was prescribed or performed by a Qualified Practitioner, it does not necessarily mean that it is Medically Necessary under Providence Health Plan guidelines.
-Obtaining confirmation of coverage from Providence Health Plan beforehand is always recommended.
+Although a treatment was prescribed or performed by a Qualified Practitioner, it does not necessarily mean that it is Medically Necessary under these guidelines.
+Obtaining confirmation of coverage from Providence Health Plan before you receive services is always recommended.